 One thing I’ve found helpful to bring out the desired expressions is to get your phone ready to go.
 Then as you’re holding your phone look past the screen straight into your baby’s eyes and talk to them as if you’re not taking photos.
 They will just light up and give you the best smiles.

-Keeping it simple makes one rather large difference.
+Another key to making beautiful monthly baby photos is to keep it simple makes one rather large difference.
 For moms (who have the limited brain capacity for extra things) keeping these photos simple will help you not to cast them to the wayside.

 Here are some really easy ways to keep it simple: